rust-lang/rfcs/text/3729-sized-hierarchy.md

 [Extern types][rfc_extern_types] has long been blocked on these types being neither `Sized` nor `?Sized` ([relevant issue][issue_extern_types_align_size]).
+Extern types are listed as a "nice to have" feature in [Rust for Linux's requests of the Rust project][rfl_want].

 RFC #1861 defined that `std::mem::size_of_val` and `std::mem::align_of_val`
 should not be defined for extern types but not how this should be achieved, and